higlass/higlass/docs/views.rst

     :align: right

 When adding a track via the top header bar, the track position must be selected before tileset(s) are selected.
-The lower-left and upper-right corners of the center position button can be used to set the track options `extent: "lower-left"` and `extent: "upper-right"`, respectively.
-Otherwise, the `extent` option will be set to the default `"full"`.
+The lower-left and upper-right triangle buttons in the center position provide shortcuts for adding tracks that only occupy the lower-left or upper-right corner of the center position by setting the track options `extent: "lower-left"` and `extent: "upper-right"`, respectively.
+This is useful for creating for comparing two datasets side by side.
+Otherwise, the `extent` option will be set to the default `"full"` and the added track will occupy the entire area.